tribalNerd/my-font-awesome/README.md

 * **License:** GNU GPLv3
 * **License URI:** https://github.com/tribalNerd/my-font-awesome/blob/master/LICENSE

-An easy and clean way to add Font Awesome to your theme.
+An easy and clean way to add Font Awesome to your WordPress theme.

 ## Description

-An easy and clean way to add Font Awesome to your theme.
+An easy and clean way to add Font Awesome to your WordPress theme.

 ### Features: